 - a.
 Wrong surgical or other invasive procedure performed on a patient; - b.
 Surgical or other invasive procedure performed on the wrong body part; - c.
 Surgical or other invasive procedure performed on the wrong patient. - 4.
 The HMO must also monitor and evaluate care and services in certain priority clinical and non-clinical areas.
 Non-clinical areas of monitoring and evaluation must include member satisfaction. - 5.
 The HMO must make documentation available to the Department upon request regarding quality improvement and assessment studies on plan performance, which relate to the enrolled population.
 See reporting requirements in "Performance Improvement Priority Areas and Projects." - 6.
-The HMO must develop or adopt best practice guidelines in accordance with 42 CFR 438.236 (b) and meet the following requirements:
+The HMO must develop or adopt best practice guidelines in accordance with 42 CFR 438.236 (b)that meet the following requirements:

 - a.
-Are based on valid and reliable clinical evidence or a consensus of providers in the particular field. - b.
+Are based on valid and reliable clinical evidence or a consensus of providers in the particular field, including the Advisory Committee on Immunization Practices (ACIP), U.S. Preventative Services Task Force published recommendations, and Bright Futures prevention and health promotion for infants, children, adolescents, and their families. - b.
 Consider the needs of the HMO members. - c.
 Are adopted in consultation with network providers. - d.
 Are reviewed and updated periodically as appropriate.